danielrshabib/danielrshabib.github.io/_pages/about.md

       text-align: left; /* Left-align the paragraph text */
       margin: 0; /* Remove any default margin to avoid extra spacing */ }

-    .first-paragraph {
+    /* New class to reduce margin below the first paragraph */ .first-paragraph {
       margin-bottom: 0; /* Reduced margin for closer spacing */
     }